jiteshsaini/robotics-level-4/README.md

 ## Object Tracking
 The code for this project is placed in a directory named 'object_tracking' inside the 'earthrover' directory The ML model used in this project is placed inside 'all_models' directory.

+## Human Following
+The code for this project is placed in a directory named 'human_following' inside the 'earthrover' directory The ML model used in this project is placed inside 'all_models' directory.

 ## Image Classification